Awesomeware/goblin-wrangler/README.md

 The website will then be available via [localhost](http://localhost:3000).
 Both the backend and web projects reload on code changes.

-## Project components

-This project consists of a Go-based backend (found under `./backend`), and a Vite/Vue3 TypeScript frontend (found under `./web`).

-## Deployment
+## Remote deployment

-Goblin Wrangler makes use of Google services to deploy:
+Goblin Wrangler currently makes use of the following:
-* Cloud Run for the backend, with a cloud run trigger to build new releases of backend/ on repository changes.
-* Firebase Hosting for frontend, using GitHub CI/CD to build new releases of web/ on repository changes.

-The infrastructure to support this is not currently codified, but the idea is to do so through e.g., [pulumi](https://www.pulumi.com/) or [terraform](https://www.terraform.io/) soon, in a way that would let you deploy remotely in the same way.
-But you could deploy the backend and frontend in any way you like (such as EKS, via Vercel, etc), without any real changes to the project parts.
+* DNS via CloudFlare.
+* OAuth credentials from Google GCP.
+* Netlify to build and publish the frontend project (`./web`), a Vite/Vue3 project.
+* Fly.io to build and publish the backend project (`./backend`), a Golang project.
+* Fly.io for the Postgres DB used by the backend.

+Netlify stores secrets related to the frontend, and Fly.io secrets related to the backend.
+The secrets are not currently codified or stored in a secrets manager of any kind, and the infrastructure and setup on Netlify and Fly are not codified beyond the relevant deployment TOML files in each project.